 Nonetheless, if you are 1) looking for a typical and quieter experience, 2) don’t appreciate to wait hours in line and 3) wish to take more than what is “obligatory” home, you should keep reading this article.

-What not to do in Porto – a set of alternative solutions.
+What not to do in Porto – and the best alternative solutions.

 Not to do in Porto: visit Café Majestic

 The Café Majestic is a landmark in Porto for its antiquity (it opened in the 20’s), refinement and luxury.
 Inspired by the French Belle Époque, it was the stage of multiple gatherings of the most diverse personalities of Porto’s cultural and artistic life.

 Today, it remains one of the most representative examples of Art Nouveau in the city and a testament to that past.
 But, if you don’t want to wait in the queue your turn or if you prefer to avoid above-average prices, it’s definitely a not to do in Porto.

 Founded in 1922, and with a privileged location, the Aliados square – our entrance hall – Café Guarany retains much of its original look and provides a service of excellence.
 In the past, it was the meeting point of intellectuals and businessmen, that went there to exchange ideas and firm commitments, always with a resident orchestra in the background

 It is also known as the Café dos Músicos, and lives up to that reputation, since it is possible to enjoy live music in several evenings.
 Curiously, Café Guarany and Café Majestic have the same owners.

 Not to do in Porto: visit Lello bookstore

 Lello bookstore is an ex-libris of Porto and has been recognized as one of the most beautiful bookshops by several entities and personalities.
 It is also associated with the Harry Potter saga, since its staircase inspired the author, J.K.Rowling, to create the Flourish and Blotts.